Stops You Need To See Driving Calgary to Jasper

 Why this drive needs planning

 The biggest mistake on the Calgary to Jasper route is treating it like a normal highway drive.
 It is not.
-Traffic builds quickly, daylight disappears fast, and weather can change with very little warning.
+Daylight disappears fast, and weather can change with very little warning.

 As a result, good planning matters more here than almost anywhere else in the Rockies.